Hackamores By Design

 There is also a bicycle chain noseband version.
 This is more severe than the rope noseband, but it’s not as severe as it sounds.
 The chain conforms to the nose to touch more pressure points, thus adding control.
 It doesn’t add control by causing pain.
 And since few people, especially those outside the industry, understand this, the chain is most often covered by black electrical tape.
 Thus, many associations, including the WPRA, require that all metal touching a horse’s head be wrapped.
 Vet wrap can also be used to control the severity of the noseband of both the rope and chain versions.

-“Most people use it on older, finished horses,” says Warner, who also has a Warner gag he designed that’s made by L&W Bits.
+“Most people use it on older, finished horses,” Warner said, who also has a Warner gag he designed made by L&W Bits.
 “I’ll tune a horse in it.
 I’ve got a mare right now that has a very sensitive mouth.
-If you ride her with a bit you will sore her mouth up without even trying.
+If you ride her with a bit, you will sore her mouth up without even trying.
 I tune on her a bunch in this hackamore and slip a bit on her to run her.”

 Warner suggests playing with the fit of the hackamore.
-He said the lower you put it, the more severe it is and he doesn’t advise adjusting it down so low that it’s on the soft part of the nose.
-He also suggests riding the horse with it some before trying to make a run.
+He said the lower on the nose it's placed, the more severe it is.
+He doesn’t advise adjusting it down so low that it’s on the soft part of the nose.
+He also suggests riding the horse in it before trying to make a run.

-With so many new people entering the sport few people know that the Warner Hackamore was developed by a very successful trainer and futurity competitor.
+With so many new people entering the sport, few people know the Jim Warner hackamore was developed by a very successful trainer and futurity competitor.
 Warner, who has nearly $700,000 in barrel racing earnings, not including the thousands of dollars he won before Equi-Stat began tracking barrel racing in 1988, doesn’t compete as extensively as he used to and has switched his focus to the car business.

-“I stay busy with the cars now,” he says.
+“I stay busy with the cars now,” Warner said.
 “Horses used to be the main deal and cars were the sideline.
-Now horses are the sideline and the cars are the main business.
+Now, horses are the sideline and the cars are the main business.
 I hardly have any outside horses.
-If I have a good one for the futurities or one that I can make into an open horse to sell later, I’ll go.
+If I have a good one for the futurities or one I can make into an open horse to sell later, I’ll go.
 But, I won’t haul across the country with just one anymore.”

-Warner and his wife Stacy live with their 11-year-old daughter Lana, in Troy, S.C.
+Warner and his wife, Stacy, live with their 11-year-old daughter, Lana, in Troy, South Carolina.

-Reinsman started making the Stivers Hackamore at little over a decade ago.
+Reinsman started making the Stivers hackamore at little more than a decade ago.

-“At first I was making them for myself,” he says.
-“Then people got to wanting them and I couldn’t keep up.
+“At first I was making them for myself,” Stivers said.
+“Then people got to wanting them, and I couldn’t keep up.
 There were other companies that have made them before Reinsman, but they’d change something on it.
-They didn’t realize that I had gone through years of changes before I found the right one.
+They didn’t realize I had gone through years of changes before I found the right one.
 It took me a long time.
 It wasn’t something that came together overnight.”

-“It fits down on the nose right before it turns into gristle,” he explains.
+“It fits down on the nose right before it turns into gristle,” Stivers said.
 “I’ve seen a lot of folks put it down on the gristle and when they get a hold, it shuts the horse’s air off.
 The horse is still working, but the rider’s forcing it to do it, and it won’t stay working for long that way.”

 Stivers stresses you can’t ride in a hackamore like you would a bit.

-With more than $600,000 in lifetime Equi-Stat earnings and slew of earnings before that, Stivers has trained many successful horses from youth and futurity champions to WPRA Circuit Champions and National Finals Rodeo backups.
-He says he rides about 80 percent of his horses in a hackamore because he wants the horse to work freely.
+With more than $600,000 in lifetime Equi-Stat earnings and a slew of earnings before that, Stivers has trained many successful horses, from youth and futurity champions to WPRA circuit champions and Wrangler National Finals Rodeo backups.
+He says he rides about 80 percent of his horses in a hackamore, because he wants the horse to work freely.

-Stivers, who resides in Scottsville, Ky., with his wife Connie, is pretty choosey about his hauling these days, especially given his wife’s health.
+Stivers, who resides in Scottsville, Kentucky, with his wife, Connie, is pretty choosey about his hauling these days, especially given his wife’s health.
 He still goes to several big shows a year, and if he’s got a good futurity horse, he’ll be at the big ones.

-Known as both the Bozo Hack and its early moniker the “Ugly Hack,” the Bozo Sidepull was created by fellow Coloradan Steve Lazor, an avid team roper of Falcon, but made famous by Kristie Peterson’s four-time Women’s Professional Rodeo Association World Champion French Flash Hawk (“Bozo”).
+Known as both the Bozo hack and its early moniker the “Ugly Hack,” the Bozo sidepull was created by fellow Coloradan Steve Lazor, an avid team roper of Falcon, but made famous by Kristie Peterson’s four-time WPRA world champion, French Flash Hawk (“Bozo”).

-“Even though I ran him with a bit some his futurity year, Bozo didn’t like a bit,” recalls Peterson.
-“Steve Lazor had an Ugly Hack that he made, and it was ugly.
-When Bozo started winning he made me a pretty one.”
+“Even though I ran him with a bit some his futurity year, Bozo didn’t like a bit,” Peterson said.
+“Steve Lazor had an ugly hack he made, and it was ugly.
+When Bozo started winning, he made me a pretty one.”

-According to the Classic website, the Bozo Sidepull “allows your horse to be comfortable enough to really run, yet gives you enough control to rate and regulate the run.”
+According to the Classic Equine website, the Bozo sidepull “allows your horse to be comfortable enough to really run, yet gives you enough control to rate and regulate the run.”

-The Bozo Sidepull may interest barrel racers that are looking for a hackamore that will correct an over-bendy horse or are looking for a forgiving one to offset their heavy hands.
+The Bozo sidepull may interest barrel racers looking for a hackamore that will correct an over-bendy horse or are looking for a forgiving hackamore to offset heavy hands.
 However, it’s more applicable to finished horses and isn’t recommended for training.

-When it comes to fit, Peterson says, “It usually fits a little lower (on the nose) than you would think and a little looser than you would think.”
+“It usually fits a little lower [on the nose] than you would think and a little looser than you would think," Peterson advised.

-Peterson, her husband, Chuck, reside in Lott, Texas.
-Although she prefers starting barrel horses to hauling these days, her daughter, Jordon, is currently ranked among the WPRA’s best.
-And, at the time of the interview for this article, Kristie was about to become a grandmother for the sixth time.
+Peterson and her husband, Chuck, reside in Lott, Texas.
+Although she prefers starting barrel horses over hauling these days, her daughter, Jordon Briggs, is an accomplished futurity trainer and currently ranked among the WPRA’s best.
+At the time of the interview for this article, Peterson was about to become a grandmother for the sixth time.